ufront/detox/OldReadme.md

+    Everything below here is kept for interests sake - it was my thoughts as I've been writing the library.
+It may shine insight on to decisions I've made or on to why things are the way they are.

 domtools - HaXe DOM Integration
 ===============================

 The idea here is to create a JQuery-like library for haxe, but which wraps native DOM elements.
 We can use several features of haxe to make this work really well.

 * "Using" - allows us to use custom methods on a standard DOM Node object, without extending or wrapping the object.
 * Dead Code Elimination - if a function is not used, it is not included in the output.
-This can keep your output small.
+This can keep your output small (note, this is in theory.
+I have no real-world usage stats)
 * Possibility to port to all targets - while this is currently aimed at javascript development, several of the classes could easily be made to work with Haxe XML, by creating a typedef / class that bridges the gap between DOM Nodes and XML Nodes.
 Integration with "SelectHx" (https://code.google.com/p/selecthx/) could replicate the functionality of "document.querySelectorAll()".

 Similarities to JQuery
 ----------------------

 * Similar API - I have tried to replicate the API where possible.
 It is not complete yet, but I'm adding things as I need them.
 Feel free to make a request.
 One key difference is the lack of overloading in haxe.
 So instead of having text() and text(string), I have used text() and setText(string), etc.
-* Easy collections - use "new Query('div.myclass')" and you have a collection of all the matching objects, which can be manipulated as a group.
-* Chaining - most methods allow chaining, so you can use "new Query('div.firstElement').next().addClass('secondElement')"
+* Chaining - most methods allow chaining, so you can use "firstElement.next().addClass('secondElement')"
 * Failsafe API - with JQuery, if an element is not found it fails silently - preventing you from having to write too many "if-then" or "try-catch" statements in your code.
 I'm aiming for the same here.
+* API should work identically whether applying to a single Node or a collection
+* Easy collections - use "new Query('div.myclass')" and you have a collection of all the matching objects, which can be manipulated as a group.
+In the next section, I'll show you an even easier way.

 Advantages over JQuery
 ----------------------

+* Some really easy "using" mixins for getting started:
+    * "ul#myelement".find()
+    * "ul#myelement li.child".find()
+    * "div".create()
+    * "<div>My Div</div>".parse()
-* Can work on individual nodes (thanks to "using"), so it doesn't have to wrap every node.
+* Can work on individual elements, don't have to wrap everything in a jQuery object (thanks to "using").
-* API should work identically whether applying to a single Node or a collection
 * You can include only "using" statements for one thing, eg "using ElementManipulation".
 This keeps autocomplete from getting too cluttered.
 * Thanks to "dead code elimination", the compile size of the library can be smaller.
 * Native Haxe - API feels more haxe-like.
 Should be easier to integrate into existing haxe workflow.